A woke person is someone who is alert to racial or gendered prejudice in society.

 Shortly after the Black Lives Matter protests, Pepsi released an advertisement showing Kylie Jenner at a protest movement giving a pepsi to a police officer as an offer of peace.
 Pepsi, it seems, is on the side of the protesters, but wants to make peace.

-Pinterest has gone hard at framing their platform as a space that’s woke and inclusive of people who are not cis-gendered, and people of color.
+Pinterest has gone hard at framing their platform as a space that’s woke and inclusive of people who are gender non-conforming, and people of color.
 This is evident in the above advert.

 History of Wokeism

-Wokeism can be seen as coming from two areas:
+Wokeism can be seen as coming from multiple sources:

-- Youth Culture – Wokeness emerged out of a movement of people who supported protests against racial inequality.
+- Youth Culture – Wokeness was part of a movement of people who supported protests against racial inequality.
 It became a force in 2016 through music videos and twitter hashtags.

 - Post Structuralism – Many of the woke values today are informed by the cultural studies approach called post-structuralism / post-modernism.
 This approach critiques the subtle ways language (in post-structural jargon, called ‘discourse’), oppresses marginalized cultural groups.
 Thus, the cultural focus is on changing our language, messages in advertising, and so forth.